GSRios/Minibank2/README.md

 )
 ```

-Into the /store/connection.py, include a user and password to database.
+Into the /store/connection.py, include a user and password to connection database url.

 ## Running the tests